 The responder also suggested that overuse may cause faults or necessitate reinforcement, potentially leading to power outages.

 In regard to the above response, it was queried who would be responsible for paying the reinforcement.
 The Working Group were unsure if the NTCs stated that the reinforcement is the responsibility of the Customer that has caused the faults.
+The Working Group agreed that this would be explored further to clarify if the NTCs had provisions that customers were responsible for paying for reinforcement where they had caused the fault.